EWolffWX/Keeling-WRF-Tutorial/README.md

 - On Keeling run the following command (in the LIBRARIES directory) for each file address you copy
   - `wget [copied link]`
 - Copy over the file titled makekeelingloads.csh from `data/jtrapp/b/ecwolff3/Public_WRF`
+  - Navigate to this directory and type: `cp makekeelingloads.csh data/[path to your WRF_4 directory`
+- Move back to your WRF_4 directory
-- Now we need to make one minor edit to this file.
+- Now we need to make one minor edit to *your* copy of this file.
 To do so, we’ll open it with vi
 - Type: `vi makekeelingloads.csh`
 - Change the path within the file to your directory where WRF is located
   - for example: `data/jtrapp/b/ecwolff3/WRF4_4/Build_WRF/LIBRARIES`